Brandon Boston Jr.

-Brandon Elliot "B. J." Boston Jr. (born November 28, 2001) is an American professional basketball player for the Los Angeles Clippers of the National Basketball Association (NBA).
+Brandon Elliot Boston Jr. (born November 28, 2001) is an American professional basketball player for Fenerbahçe Beko of the Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Kentucky Wildcats.

 High school career

 Boston originally attended Norcross High School in Norcross, Georgia before transferring to Sierra Canyon School in the Los Angeles neighborhood of Chatsworth in 2019.
-He played alongside LeBron James' son Bronny James and Dwyane Wade's son Zaire Wade.
+He played alongside LeBron James's son Bronny James and Dwyane Wade's son Zaire Wade.
 In his final season at Norcross, he averaged 18.4 points and 5.4 rebounds per game.

 He was selected to play in the 2020 McDonald's All-American Boys Game.
 He was also selected to play in the 2020 Jordan Brand Classic.

 Recruiting

 A five-star recruit, Boston committed to play college basketball at the University of Kentucky.

 College career

 In his college debut on November 25, 2020, Boston posted 15 points and seven rebounds in an 81–45 win over Morehead State.
 He scored 21 points in the season finale win against South Carolina.
 As a freshman, he averaged 11.5 points and 4.5 rebounds per game.
 On March 20, 2021, Boston declared for the 2021 NBA draft, forgoing his remaining college eligibility.